pseifer/shar/README.md

 Invoking ```./shar resources/kb.shar``` parses and then loads these four axioms in HermiT, before terminating and printing nothing.
 Exciting.
 So let us extend the *SHAR* source file with a few more lines, introducing some addtional commands and entailment checks ([example.shar](resources/example.shar)):

 ```
--- This is a comment.
+-- This is the knowledge base (and a comment).
 :NiceChild ⊑ :Child ⊓ :Nice
 :Child ⊑ :Person
 :Person ⊑ :Agent
 :Agent ⊑ ∃:knows.:Agent
 info.

--- Axioms prefixed with ⊢ are checked for entailment.
+-- These are the tests to be performed.
-⊢ :Child ⊑ :Agent
+⊢ :NiceChild ⊑ ∃:knows.:Agent
 result.
 ```

 Both "info." and "result." are commands.
 These commands (recognizable from the "." terminating them) perform certain actions, in this case, "info." prints all preceeding, not-yet-printed axioms added to the KB, and "result." prints the results of all preceeding entailment tests that were not yet printed.
 Another useful command -- when in a REPL session -- is "help." for help and "quit." to quit.
 Most commands can be shortened to a single letter (e.g., "i." instead of "info."), though this is again mostly useful in the interactive REPL.

 The preceeding document, when passed to ```shar``` (```./shar resources/example.shar```), will print all axioms and the entailment result.
 It will also terminate with return code '0', because the final entailment is true.
-If we were only interested in the result of this single entailment, we could also call ```shar kb.shar --entails ":Child ⊑ :Agent"``` (with the initial four-lined file, otherwise, we would print stuff) and the exit code would indicate the result.
-We could also make this again more human-readable by using ```shar kb.shar --entails ":Child ⊑ :Agent" --command "result."```, which will (finally) call the "result." command.
+If we were only interested in the result of this single entailment, we could also call ```./shar resources/kb.shar --entails ":Child ⊑ :Agent"``` (with the initial four-lined file, otherwise, we would print stuff) and the exit code would indicate the result.
+We could also make this again more human-readable by using ```./shar resources/kb.shar --entails ":Child ⊑ :Agent" --command "result."```, which will (finally) call the "result." command.

 Let's next call ```./shar --repl resources/kb.shar```.
 This will throw us into an interactive REPL session, after executing the ```kb.shar``` script, that is, the respective axioms are already loaded.
 Since we supplied a script file, *SHAR* assumes that we want to be in *entailment mode*: Any axiom we enter at the REPL will be checked for entailment.
 If we want to add additional axioms instead, we can use the command "normal." to return to *normal mode*, where axioms are added, unless prefixed with "⊢", just as when using a script file.
 Usually, it is easiest to write axioms to a file, load it into the REPL, and then experiment in *entailment mode*.
 Of course, all commands are available at the REPL as well.

-### The Command Line Interface
+### Command Line Interface

 TBD

-### The *SHAR* Language
+### Language

 TBD